erabytse/erabytse-ghost/README.md

 erabytse-ghost --email moi@example.com --services github.com twitter.com

+* A ghost_certificate.html file will be generated in the current directory.
+  No data is ever sent online — everything stays on your machine.

 📜 License
 MIT — used with intention.

 Part of **[erabytse](https://erabytse.github.io)** — a quiet rebellion against digital waste.